-The PME course is designed to prepare high quality teachers for today’s second level schools.
-Students undertake a study of the principles of teaching and learning, develop practical teaching skills, and engage in a supervised teaching placement in at least two second-level schools.
-Students normally take disciplinary courses in the teaching of two curricular subjects.
+The Professional Master of Education (PME) programme is designed to prepare high quality teachers for today’s second level schools.
+Students undertake a study of the principles of teaching and learning, develop practical teaching skills as well as the foundation disciplines of educational theory.
+They engage in a supervised teaching placement in at least two second-level schools.
+Students take modules in teaching methodologies for (usually) two curricular subjects.

-The course normally commences in late August and lectures and school placement end in May.
-Examination results are usually available in late June.
+The course commences in late August and lectures and school placement end in May.

 Teaching, Learning, Assessment and Curriculum /The Teacher as a Critically Reflective Practitioner